Multiloop contributions to the on-shell-$ \overline{\rm{MS}}$ heavy quark mass relation in QCD and the asymptotic structure of the corresponding series: the updated consideration: Is it possible to link the on-shell -contributions and ``kinematic'' -effects?

-Upon getting $\Delta_6$-contribution we have neglected the relatively small mean square errors following from the LSM-uncertainties of $t^M_4$-coefficient in (\ref{t4M}).
+where in the expression for $\Delta_6$-contribution we have neglected the relatively small mean square errors following from computations of the coefficient $t^M_4$ \cite{Marquard:2016dcn}.

-It is worth emphasizing that despite the non-regular sign-structure of the expanded in powers of $n_l$ multiloop coefficients of the QCD RG functions $\beta(a_s)$ and $\gamma_m(a_s)$ (\ref{b0-1}-\ref{gamma4}) the analogous expressions for $\Delta_k$-contributions to the Minkowskian coefficients $t^M_k$ obey the sign-alternating in $n_l$ pattern.
+Worth emphasizing that despite the non-regular sign polynomial structure of the coefficients of the QCD RG functions $\beta(a_s)$ and $\gamma_m(a_s)$ (\ref{b0-1}-\ref{gamma4}), the analogous expressions for contributions $\Delta_k$ respect the alternation of signs in powers of $n_l$ that is typical to the two, three and four-loop coefficients $t^M_k$.

-Their numerical values for specific number of massless flavors are presented in Table~\ref{Table4}: The outcomes of Table~\ref{Table4} demonstrate the significant \\ growth of $\Delta_k$-terms with increasing of the order $k$ of PT.
-As follows from the renormalon-based asymptotic formula for coefficients $t^M_k$ (see Sec.~\ref{sec6} of this paper) it is somewhat related to their factorial rise and partially to considerably growing $\log$-independent terms in r.h.s of Eq.(\ref{integration}).
-Indeed, as was shown in \cite{Bjorken:1989xw} the dimensionless analog of integral (\ref{integration}) with arbitrary degree $n$ of logarithm has the closed form
+Their numerical values for the specific number of massless flavors are presented in Table~\ref{Table4}: The outcomes of Table~\ref{Table4} demonstrate the significant \\ growth of terms $\Delta_k$ with increasing of an order $k$ of PT.
+This effect is determined by two factors.
+The first of them is related to the factorial rise of the coefficients $t^M_k$ included in the definition of the contributions $\Delta_k$ (\ref{D3}-\ref{D6}) (see Sec.~\ref{sec6} of this paper, where the renormalon-based asymptotic formula for $t^M_k$ is discussed).
+The second one is partially associated with the considerable factorial growth of the constant terms appearing in r.h.s of Eq.(\ref{integration}) upon the integration of the RG-logarithms with various degrees.
+Indeed, as was shown in \cite{Bjorken:1989xw} the dimensionless analog of integral (\ref{integration}) with arbitrary degree $n$ has the closed form

 where the variable $x=s/Q^2$ and terms $\zeta_2=\pi^2/6$, $\zeta_4=\pi^4/90$, $\zeta_6=\pi^6/945$ may be explicitly restored in r.h.s of Eq.(\ref{integration}).
-Since $1<\zeta_{2p}\leq \zeta_2<2$ for any $p\in\mathbb{N}$ then $\ln$-independent contributions to r.h.s of Eq.(\ref{integration}) are factorially increasing with order of PT according to Eq.(\ref{closed})\footnote{This result and the related factorial growth was discussed in \cite{Broadhurst:2000yc} as well.}.
-Moreover, matching Eqs.(\ref{Eu-Minkowski}-\ref{D6}) with (\ref{closed}) we conclude that the leading in powers of $\pi^2$ contribution to the even-order term $\Delta_{2p}$ behaves itself by the following way for any $p\in\mathbb{N}$:
+Since $1<\zeta_{2p}\leq \zeta_2<2$ for any $p\in\mathbb{N}$, then at even $n$ the integral (\ref{closed}) is factorially growing.
+As a result, the constant terms in r.h.s of Eq.(\ref{integration}), which enter in the contributions $\Delta_k$, are factorially increasing with order of PT as well.
+Moreover, matching Eqs.(\ref{Eu-Minkowski}-\ref{D6}) with (\ref{closed}) we conclude that the contribution to the even-order term $\Delta_{2p}$ leading in powers of $\pi^2$ behaves itself by the following way for any $p\in\mathbb{N}$: